-My company is interested in supporting and being a part of Green Building United, what are our options?
+My company is interested in supporting and being a part of Green Building United - what are our options?

-A company/organization can become a Sustaining Partner, and there are six contribution levels to choose from that come with varying benefit levels.
+A company/organization can become a Sustaining Partner, and there are several contribution levels to choose from that come with varying benefit levels.
 Companies/organizations can also sponsor small and major events, or make tax deductible donations.

-I am an individual interested in supporting and being a part of Green Building United, what are my options?
+I am an individual interested in supporting and being a part of Green Building United - what are my options?

 How do I stay up-to-date on Green Building United activities and opportunities?

-I’d like to volunteer.
+I would like to volunteer.
 Where do I start?

 There are many ways to volunteer with our organization depending on your interests, expertise, and availability.